connormaas/buggy-randomizer/README.md

 ### Suggestions
 Create profiles by name that store information.
 This way we can automatically assign names to seniorities.
-On top of that create features within the app that allow you to assign names to different groups and update the Buggy Navigator.
+On top of that, create features within the app that allow you to assign people to different groups and update the Buggy Navigator.

 ## Installation and Dependencies